danobi/dxuuu.xyz/src/filecaps.md

 I discovered where the procfs inodes get their owners calculated:
 `task_dump_owner()`.

-Around the same time (minutes actually), Omar Sandoval kindly [pointed out][4] on twitter to look at process dumpability.
+Around the same time (within minutes actually), Omar Sandoval kindly [pointed out][4] on twitter to look at process dumpability.

 Process dumpability appears to govern whether or not processes can have their cores dumped.
 This seems reasonable -- you may not want a privileged process's